ShuyoungChen/safe_kinematic_controller/README.md

     12. Run the following command on the Windows computer in cygwin a. socat TCP-LISTEN:60080,fork TCP:127.0.0.1:80

-    13. Modify the "abb_irc5_uri" to be the IP of the Windows PC running RobotStudio in file "roslaunch rpi_arm_composites_manufacturing/launch/run.launch", still use port 60080
+    13. Modify the "abb_irc5_uri" to be the IP of the Windows PC running RobotStudio in file "rpi_arm_composites_manufacturing/launch/run.launch", still use port 60080

     14. Launch the simulation by running "roslaunch rpi_arm_composites_manufacturing run.launch sim:=true